 The Church of St. George in South Tyrol is a historic icon of the Tyrolean Alps.
-Discover how to trek to this hallowed ground dating to the crusades.
+Discover how to trek the Schenner Waalweg to visit this picturesque beauty.

 SNOW-BORN WATER ripples wildly beneath our feet as we ramble under a dense forest canopy.
 Sunlight teases us through the leaves, but what lies ahead we cannot say.
 The trail bending beyond the woods’ end blazes like a blinding light at the end of a tunnel.